forcedotcom/acu-pack/README.md

                                                                                     options.
 Specifying this option will
                                                                                     create the file if it doesn't exist already.

+  -s, --source                                                                      Set this flag to 'true' to use
+                                                                                    Salesforce's Source Tracking data as
+                                                                                    the contents for the package file.

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org